danielbodnar/awesome-stars/README.md

 - [rwasm/vite-plugin-rsw](https://github.com/rwasm/vite-plugin-rsw) - 🦞 wasm-pack plugin for Vite
 - [trunk-rs/trunk](https://github.com/trunk-rs/trunk) - Build, bundle & ship your Rust WASM application to the web.
 - [containerd/runwasi](https://github.com/containerd/runwasi) - Facilitates running Wasm / WASI workloads managed by containerd
-- [ipvm-wg/homestar](https://github.com/ipvm-wg/homestar) - 💫 The IPVM reference implementation
+- [ipvm-wg/homestar](https://github.com/ipvm-wg/homestar) - Homestar is the individual node that makes up the Everywhere Computer network (similar to how IPFS Kubo, Iroh, Nabu, or other implementation nodes make up the IPFS network).
+It's written in Rust and i
 - [loopholelabs/scale-cli](https://github.com/loopholelabs/scale-cli) - The Scale CLI is the CLI application used to interact with Scale Functions
 - [loopholelabs/scale](https://github.com/loopholelabs/scale) - A framework for building high-performance plugin systems into any application, powered by WebAssembly.
 - [emattiza/template-wasmcloud](https://github.com/emattiza/template-wasmcloud) - A template for gitpod development w/ wasmcloud